 The most common symptoms are pelvic pain, and heavier periods.
 The number of days that pain occurs can also increase and some women have reported being in pain most of the month.
 It is also common to have pain with urination, pain with bowel movements, and pain with intercourse.

 The common early signs and symptoms of the disease include:

-In the early stages of presenting your symptoms to a health care provider, a physical exam including a pelvic exam will be performed.
+In the early stages of presenting your symptoms to a health care provider, a physical exam including a pelvic exam will usually be performed.
 There can be many problems obtaining a true diagnosis, as this disease has similar symptoms to various other health problems including Pelvic Inflammatory Disease and Irritable Bowel Syndrome.

 There are various surgical and drug treatments for endometriosis, and the choice of treatment is usually determined by the severity of the disease.